-This application converts text files exported out of AutoCad into
+This application converts text files exported out of AutoCad into the proper format for importation into E.J.E.’s Structural Material Manager software.

-7. A short description of each screen and its function in the program
+The program consists of seven screens shown in Figures 1 through 7.
+A short description of each screen and its function in the program follows each figure.

 Main Conversion Screen

-Figure 1 - Main Conversion Window
+Figure 1 – Main Conversion Screen

-The window shown in Figure 1 is what appears when the Ac2eje.exe
+The window shown in Figure 1 is what appears when the Ac2eje.exe application is executed.
+The window consists of three input fields and ten push button options.

 Input File Field